stephenplusplus/me-but-you/posts/6-10-2013-building-apps-with-the-yeoman-workflow.md

 Out of the box I include HTML5 Boilerplate, jQuery, Backbone.js and Modernizr.

-Would you like to include Twitter Bootstrap for Sass?
-(Y/n) Y

-Would you like to include RequireJS (for AMD support)?
-(Y/n) n
+Would you like to include Twitter Bootstrap for Sass? (y/N) No Would you like to include RequireJS (for AMD support)? (y/N) No
 ```

 Open the new app in your editor.
 Things should feel quite familiar after our experience with the web app generator.
 You still have an `app` directory, with `scripts/`, `styles/` and an `index.html`.